Moto G6: Software

 The G6 series was released with Android 8 "Oreo".
 An update to Android 9 "Pie" for the G6 Plus was rolled out to various countries in January 2019.
 In February 2019, the update was rolled out for the G6 Play and G6 in Brazil, and was expected to be released worldwide at a later date.

 The Pie update reached Australia on February 4 for the G6 Plus, March 20 for the G6, and the G6 Play a week later.

 In March 2019 there were articles claiming that the G6 series would receive an official Android 10 update.
 Later articles, however, claimed to quote a new Motorola policy wherein G-series phones would only receive one major Android version upgrade, i.e., the G6 would receive the upgrade from 8.0 (Oreo) to 9.0 (Pie) but not any other upgrade.

 G6

 The Android Pie update was rolled out on February 6, 2019, to the United States, then reached Brazil on February 15.
 Australian devices received the update on March 20, and users in India received the update on March 21.

 G6 Play

 The Android Pie update reached G6 Play users in Brazil on February 16, 2019, then rolled out in India two days later.
 It reached United Kingdom users on April 1, 2019.

 G6 Plus

 The Android Pie update was rolled out to G6 Plus users in India on December 31, 2018.
 It then reached the United States on January 8, 2019.

 Known issues

 Videos recorded on the Moto G6 sometimes have distorted audio: the audio cuts off when using headphones and volume levels below 50%.

 Several users reported on Motorola's forums about degraded audio quality after the Android 9 "Pie" update.

+When connecting a headset or headphones, Dolby Audio will activate on opening and expanding the notification area.
+In some cases, the user needs to scroll to the Dolby icon.